ryanbarringtoncox/ryanbarringtoncox.github.io/book-notes/the-art-of-unix-programming/index.md

 ### My Notes

-#### Contrasts
+Unix supports casual programming, scripting tasks, flexible power.
+\\
+\\
 Design for simplicity and consistency.
 Unix programs should communicate with other programs not yet thought of, by making output consistent and organized.
 \\
 \\
 Programs shouldn’t need to know about the internal elements of other programs.
 \\
 \\
-Preemptive Scheduling is needed for multithreading.
-Each process is scheduled a finite block of processor time (“Cooperative Scheduling” is older and processes must end processor time themselves.
-This gets hairy when they fail and there are errors).
-\\
-\\
-Process-spawning should be inexpensive (Unix) and Process control should be flexible and easy to manage.
-\\
-\\
 Programmers should be allowed to do what they want, like delete a bunch of files in one command, but only if they own those files.
 Permissions should keep one users’ code from harming others’.
 \\
 \\
-CR == Carriage Return\\
-LF == Line Feed
+Process-spawning should be inexpensive and Process control should be flexible and easy to manage.
+Process spawning happens when another process or thread of control is created so two or more processes can share the CPU concurrently.
 \\
-Unix supports casual programming, scripting tasks, flexible power.
 \\
-\\
-Process spawning happens when another process or thread of control is created so two or more processes can share the CPU concurrently.

-#### Modularity

 **Constructing simple software is more difficult than constructing complicated software.**
 \\
 \\
 Modularity has been a hardware approach since the late 1800s.
+We break complexity into smaller, more manageable pieces.
 \\
 \\
 Modules should be encapsulated and not expose their internals one another, call in the middle of one another’s implementations or share global data “promiscuously.”
 They communicate using APIS, “narrow, well-defined sets of procedure calls and data structures.”